MedicalImagingLabFHSWF/SchlierenImaging/README.md

 # SchlierenImaging

-**Laboratory for Medical Imaging and Experimental Radiology at FHSWF**
+**Laboratory for Medical Imaging and Experimental Radiology at FH SWF**

-Welcome to the Laboratory for Medical Imaging and Experimental Radiology at FHSWF!
+Welcome to the _Laboratory for Medical Imaging and Experimental Radiology_ at _South Westphalia University of Applied Sciences_!
 Our organization is dedicated to advancing the field of medical imaging through innovative research and experimentation.

 **Overview**